fbpx

 Step 1: Create Your Text

-To make a new set of text in Photoshop, simply access the Text Tool by pressing T on your keyboard or finding it in your toolbar.
+To add text in Photoshop, simply access the Type Tool by pressing T on your keyboard or finding it in your Toolbar.

-With your text highlighted, use the upper settings bar to change your text’s font and style.
-For the best results, later on, a bolder font will make the gradient more apparent.
-However, you can still use any font for gradient text.
+With your text highlighted, use the Options Bar to change your text’s font and style.
+For the best results, a bolder font will make the gradient more apparent.

-Step 2: Add A Gradient Overlay To Your Text
+Step 2: Add A Gradient Overlay Layer Style

 A gradient overlay essentially replaces the color of your text with a custom gradient of your choosing.
-There isn’t any way to do this while editing your text, so you’ll need to call on the layer styles panel.
-This is where all of your custom layer adjustments are found and is a key component of many effects in Photoshop!
+There isn’t any way to do this while editing your text, so you’ll need to use the Layer Styles panel.

 If you’re already familiar with the gradient tool in Photoshop, then a lot of this will feel pretty familiar.
 However, if you’re a first-timer, it’s still simple to understand after a bit of practice.